Pinkerton Academy: History

 In 1793, a classical high school was established in the eastern part of Londonderry (split off in 1827 as the town of Derry) and was maintained for twenty years by direct tax, tuition, and voluntary contributions.
 In 1814, Reverend Edward Parker asked Major John Pinkerton and Elder James Pinkerton, who had made significant contributions to the classical high school, to make the school permanent.
 Later that year, they obtained an act incorporating the school under the name Pinkerton Academy from the state legislature.
 The academy opened on December 4, 1815, as an all-male institution with an endowment of $16,000 by John Pinkerton "for the purpose of promoting piety and virtue and the education of youth in science, languages, and the liberal arts."

 By 1817, the Pinkerton Academy accepted young women as well.
 An advertisement placed on May 17, 1817, in the Farmer's Cabinet, the only newspaper of the era serving that part of New Hampshire, stated, "The female apartment in this academy will be opened on Monday the 26th of May, instant; wherein will be taught all the useful and ornamental branches of female instruction usually attended in similar institutions.
 At the same time an additional instructor will be placed in the male apartment.
 The tuition is two dollars a quarter.
 Board may be had in respectable families, within a convenient distance of the Academy, on reasonable terms."
 According to the New Hampshire Historical Society, preceptresses of the academy were Sarah Fitz, 1816, Mary Knight, 1817–18, and Mary Adams, 1819.
 In 1821, Pinkerton stopped accepting young women, and the Adams Female Academy opened in Derry to educate young women.
 For the following years, the Scottish immigrants of Londonderry helped maintain the academy and also contributed funds for it.
 In 1853 the academy became coeducational with the erection of a ladies' boarding hall.

 In 1881, upon the death of John Morrison Pinkerton, son of Elder James, the academy received a second bequest.
 The Trustees used these funds to increase the number of instructors and to provide for an enlarged and advanced program of studies.
-Changes in the curriculum and the completion of the Pinkerton Building in 1887 allowed Pinkerton students to choose from a variety of college and non-college bound programs of studies.
+Changes in the curriculum and the completion of the Pinkerton Building in 1887 allowed Pinkerton students to choose from a variety of college and non-college bound programs of study.
 The funds were also used to buy a library and to erect a new school building.
 This was a large erection, but was completed quickly and the scenic landscape accented the beautiful new buildings.